cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/logging.rst

      - ``GET <base-url>/namespaces/default/apps/WordCount/flows/WordCountFlow/``\
        ``logs?start=1382576400&stop=1382576700``
    * - Description
-     - Return the logs for all the events from the Flow *WordCountFlow* of the *WordCount* Application in the namespace *default*, beginning ``Thu, 24 Oct 2013 01:00:00 GMT`` and ending ``Thu, 24 Oct 2013 01:05:00 GMT`` (five minutes later)
+     - Return the logs for all the events from the flow *WordCountFlow* of the *WordCount* Application in the namespace *default*, beginning ``Thu, 24 Oct 2013 01:00:00 GMT`` and ending ``Thu, 24 Oct 2013 01:05:00 GMT`` (five minutes later)